lab-gke-se/modules/README.md

 The modules can be used as standard terraform module, with parameters that conform to the google cloud api, or they can be used in a configuration management approach that stores the cloud configuration in yaml files.
 These yaml files make it easy to define the cloud configuration and apply it using the terraform modules.
 They can also be used for validating and enforcing the cloud configuration using policies and guardrails.

 # Example
 The following is a simple example of how to create an artifactregistry docker repository; but all modules basically follow the same pattern.
 Firstly, create a yaml file with the configuration for the resource you want to create.
 The yaml file format is based on the google cloud rest api payload for that resource.
 The following is an example of the definition for a simple artifactregistry docker repository.
 Replace the variables with the required values for your own environment.
+Create this file in the subdirectory config/artifactrepository/${repo_name}.yaml

 ```
 cleanupPolicyDryRun: true